 Moving in with her boyfriend was perhaps the biggest change recently, and it made her visit Subito regularly. ”I use Subito a lot, especially since I’ve settled down with my boyfriend.
 We’ve furnished the whole house.”

 She doesn’t look only for design objects or furniture – computers and shoes are other bargains. ”I believe Subito is great, and it’s green.”

 Subito is a big part of Flavia’s life.
-But one thing is out of limit. ”I’ve thought about it, but I’m not selling my boyfriend.”
+But one thing is off limits.
+“I’ve thought about it, but I’m not selling my boyfriend!”

 Flavia is one out of eight million monthly unique users at Subito, Schibsted’s marketplace in Italy.
 They are all contributing to the Second Hand Effect, regardless of their purpose for shopping secondhand.

 Secondhand trade of furniture at Subito annually saves approximately 740 000 tons CO2e which is equal to the carbon emissions from 81 000 Italians in one year.